learning-zone/angularjs-basics/README.md

  - How do you hide an HTML element via a button click in AngularJS?
  - How would you react on model changes to trigger some further action?
 For instance, say you have an input text field called email and you want to trigger or execute some code as soon as a user starts to type in their email?
  - How do you disable a button depending on a checkbox’s state?
+ - Assuming "form" is an NgForm object, which property is used to retrieve the form values?

 ### 2. Architecture